pepenunez/project-3/README.md

 ## File Structure

-/data: contains the original files exported from data.gov.au/ organizad in folders by locations.
-It also contains 4 "clean files" (1 per each location) and "Queensland_waves_v2" with all the data aggregated.
+- /data: contains the original files exported from data.gov.au/ organizad in folders by locations.
+It also contains 4 "clean files" (1 per each location) and "waves_queensland.csv" with all the data aggregated.
-/Data-cleaning.ipynb: Jupyter notebook file where I import, manipulate and clean the data to be exported.
+- /Data-cleaning.ipynb: Jupyter notebook file where I import, manipulate and clean the data to be exported.
-/.gitignore: that contains Python's default configuration.
+- /.gitignore: that contains Python's default configuration.
-/tableau_visualizations: link to tableau public
+- /tableau_visualizations: link to tableau public

 ## Data
 Source: https://data.gov.au/